-Recognizing these realities—and affirming the critical role of America’s community colleges, the American Association of Community Colleges (AACC) has undertaken, with initial funding from the Bill & Melinda Gates Foundation, a national project focused on building capacity for community colleges to design and implement structured academic and career pathways for all of their students.
+Recognizing these realities—and affirming the critical role of America’s community colleges—the American Association of Community Colleges (AACC) undertook, with initial funding from the Bill & Melinda Gates Foundation, the AACC Pathways Project.
+This national project focused on building capacity for community colleges to design and implement structured academic and career pathways for all their students.

-Building on emerging research and experience in the field, the project reflects AACC’s commitment to follow through strategically on recommendations set forth in the 2012 report of the 21st-Century Commission on the Future of Community Colleges, Reclaiming the American Dream, and the 2014 implementation guide, Empowering Community Colleges to Build the Nation’s Future.
+Building on emerging research and experience in the field, the two-phase project supported AACC’s commitment to advance recommendations set forth in the 2012 report of the 21st-Century Commission on the Future of Community Colleges, Reclaiming the American Dream, and the 2014 implementation guide, Empowering Community Colleges to Build the Nation’s Future.

-In the initial phase of the Pathways Project, launched in late Summer 2015, AACC worked with its national partners (below) and a competitively selected group of 30 community colleges to design and execute a series of six pathways institutes.
-In response to expressed need in the field, AACC committed to the early 2017 launch of Pathways 2.0.
-In accord with commitments made to the Bill & Melinda Gates Foundation, this second phase is based on a full fee-for-service model.
-Participating colleges thus commit to payment of annual fees to cover costs of project services over the three-year period of their participation.
+In the initial phase of the Pathways Project, launched in 2015, AACC worked with national partners and a competitively selected group of 30 community colleges to design and execute a series of six pathways institutes.
+In response to an expressed need in the field, AACC committed to the 2017 launch of Pathways 2.0, which afforded AACC an opportunity to continue to improve upon the pathways model, expand the work to 13 more colleges, and work with its national partners.

 AACC served as the lead organization and fiscal agent for the multi-year grant.
 Other partners were:

 - Center for Community College Student Engagement (CCCSE)

 - Community College Research Center (CCRC)